gfannes/champ/amp/uc2.md

 - [/] Create FUI to configure `plan` in LSP
 	- [ ] Support for opening `$HOME/.config/champ/fui.zon` from &org

+- [ ] Do not show File nodes in LSP references
+- [ ] Supports completion for full amp.Paths, not only Parts
+	- Maybe sort by date, if any

 - [ ] Support wikilinks
 - [x] Print plan in color depending on prio
 - [x] Use `s` to break prio ties